 When times are hard and money is tight, many people need to borrow money to pay for a large purchase such as a new central heating boiler or a new car to take them to work.
 Some of these purchases are essential.
 Unless you have savings put to one side, you may need to borrow from one source or another.
 So, what is the best way to finance large purchases like these?
 What are the best loan options?

 In the past, loan options were limited to the local bank.
 In the 21st century, modern financial institutions mean that there are many options for both long and short term borrowing.
 If you only need the money for a very short space of time, you could consider using the overdraft facility from your bank (if you have one).
-Alternatively, there are also payday unsecured personal loans which can prove helpful as a short term solution.
+Alternatively, there are also unsecured loans which can prove helpful as a short term solution.
 These can also be very expensive.

 Understanding the benefits and drawbacks of each of these three methods of borrowing will help you work out which is the best and cheapest option for your current financial circumstances.